-But if you’re a parent of a teen who has just revealed a desire to go into the skilled trades, there’s reason for celebration.
+But if your teen has just revealed a desire to go into the skilled trades, the future looks bright.

-- The skilled trades offer rewarding careers.
+5. The skilled trades offer rewarding careers.
 Just ask Olivia McCleery, who signed up for a six-week welding class and is now a welding instructor at Lincoln Electric.
 “It was the job I never knew I wanted,” she says.
 But she loves it.

-Learn more about the benefits of a skills-based career in our just-published e-book, which spells out the facts, shares success stories and helps students find their best path to a rewarding career.
+Learn more about the benefits in our free guide to skilled trade careers, which spells out the facts, shares success stories and helps students find their best path to a rewarding career.